fletchjp/MERG-Arduino-Software/TestDisplay/LiquidCrystalIO/MEGATaskIntegrationPJON/Readme.md

 I am thinking that I need to offload SoftwareBitBang to a client Arduino using I2C.

 I would need to chain the I2C as it is already used for the display.

+## August 2024

+This is interesting.
+I think this is the code that lead me to stop using PJON in 2022.
+I now have PJON working O.K. with TaskmanagerIO so there must be some other reason for the problem here.
+I can now compare this with code which works to find out what is causing the problem.